The Lorentz-Violating effects in charged particle systems: Electrodynamics with Lorentz Violation Background

-with $\tilde{F}^{\mu\nu} = \frac{1}{2}\varepsilon^{\mu\nu\alpha\beta}F_{\alpha\beta}$ and $u_{\mu}=(u_{0}, \bf{u})$.
-In general, this term naturally arises as part of the CPT-odd sector for SME, whose main objective is to describe all possible Lorentz and CPT violations in a systematic way in effective field theories (see also the Refs. \cite{jackiw1999radiatively,kostelecky2002signals,kostelecky2011data,colladay1997cpt}).
+with $\tilde{F}^{\mu\nu} = \frac{1}{2}\varepsilon^{\mu\nu\alpha\beta}F_{\alpha\beta}$ being the dual electromagnetic field-strength tensor.
+Namely, the form of the CFJ term in Eq.(\ref{CFJ}) differs from the original definition, in which the four-vector, $(k_{AF})_{\mu}=(k_{0}, \bf{k})$, has mass dimension.
+In general, this original CFJ term naturally arises as part of the CPT-odd sector for SME, whose main objective is to describe all possible Lorentz and CPT violations in a systematic way in effective field theories (see also the Refs. \cite{jackiw1999radiatively,kostelecky2002signals,kostelecky2011data,colladay1997cpt}).
 The theory also provides the structure of the Standard Model in the low-energy limit.
-The presence of the vector $u_{\mu}$ selects a preferential direction in spacetime and violates the Lorentz invariance.
+The presence of the vector $(k_{AF})_{\mu}$ selects a preferential direction in spacetime and violates the Lorentz invariance.
 In electromagnetic theory, it directly affects the propagation of electromagnetic waves and modifies Maxwell's equations in the following way:

-Note that the effects of the Chern-Simons-like term on the field equations is simply to replace of the source current four-vector, $j^{\nu}\to j^{\nu} + u_{\mu}\tilde{F}^{\mu\nu}$, such as the Maxwell equations in terms of components are
+Note that the effects of the Chern-Simons-like term on the field equations is simply to replace of the source current four-vector, $j^{\nu}\to j^{\nu} +(k_{AF})_{\mu}\tilde{F}^{\mu\nu}$, such as the Maxwell equations in terms of components are

 On the other hand, the homogeneous Maxwell equations given by $\partial_{\mu}\tilde{F}^{\mu\nu}=0$, remain unchanged: